 This job ad has been posted over 40 days ago! (*)

-The Wikimedia Foundation is looking for a product software engineer to join our Structured Data team, reporting to product engineering management.
+The Wikimedia Foundation is looking for product software engineers to join the Growth team, reporting to product engineering management.
 As a product software engineer, you will be responsible for software engineering for our product user experiences.
 In this role, you will work in a mostly-remote environment, where we value teamwork and a consensus-oriented approach.
-You get to write open source code for collaborative experiences supporting over a billion users, and you get to do it at a place that believes we're all more successful when everyone has a good work-life balance.
+You get to write open source code for collaborative experiences supporting over a half a billion pages accessed per day, and you get to do it at a place that believes we’re all more successful when everyone has a good work-life balance.

 You are responsible for:

-Instrumenting components to monitor feature and quality characteristics
+Instrumenting components to monitor user behavior and performance characteristics

-5+ years related professional experience in functional programming or OOP
+5+ years related professional experience in frontend and backend programming

-Experience building user-friendly features and software components with good performance
+Experience building user-friendly features and software components using well-documented and readable code

 Qualities that are important to us: